corneliusmunz/legoino/README.md

 Then close the Arduino environment and open it again to force the rebuild of the library.
 Open your sketch build and upload it and be happy with multiple connections.

+# Debug Messages

+The standard `log_d`, `log_w`, `log_xx` messages are used.
+The log levels could be set via the arduino environment and the messages are send to the serial monitor.

 # Credits
 Hands up to Lego, that they have recently open-sourced the Specification https://github.com/LEGO/lego-ble-wireless-protocol-docs